 In the majority of states, liability could be determined for dog bites based on statutory liability.
 When someone has a dog bite injury, then statutory liability provides a very simple approach to seeking reimbursement for that damage.
 Oftentimes, the dog attack claim is between a person and their family or good friends, making this a favored option since it is the very least trying on these kinds of human relationships.
 This kind of liability does not make the injured person an “accuser,” or call for proof that somebody did anything “improper.”

 The states working with a dog bite statute are known as “statutory strict liability states.”
 Usually, the victim needs to be bitten by the dog of the defendant to receive compensation for damages.
 But, there’s no need for the victim to provide proof that the animal was regarded as unsafe.
 Of course there are some limits and circumstances which involve more prerequisites than this.
-If the situation involves the one bite rule along with fundamentals of negligence, then it’s a mixed statute.

 The insurance provider can pay the victim.

 The majority of dog bite cases don’t require a claim for compensation since only 1 in 6 dog bite victims require medical treatment.
 When the damage is severe and the pet owner is liable, however, either the pet owner or his insurance provider has to fully compensate the victim.
-This might be by means of a homeowner’s insurance policy or even tenants insurance policy.
+This might be by means of a homeowner’s insurance policy or even tenant’s insurance policy.

 Exactly what can the injured person receive money for?